Modern Slavery Statement

 - Risk Management Policy– Ensures our activities are in line with all applicable laws and regulations.

-- Health & Safety Policy – designed to ensure the wellbeing of our employees and service users at all times.
+- Health & Safety Policy – designed to ensure the wellbeing of our employees and the individuals we support at all times.

 - Whistle blowing Policy – provides guidance on raising concerns and reporting wrongdoing or malpractice within the workplace.